benbenbuhben/lostlink/prd.md

 3. **View feed**
    As a user, I want to browse a feed of recently found items sorted by date.
 4. **Search & filter**
-   As a user, I want to search by keyword (e.g. “wallet”) and filter by location so I can find relevant items quickly.
+   As a user, I want to search by keyword (e.g. "wallet") and filter by location so I can find relevant items quickly.
 5. **Claim item**
    As a user, I want to submit a claim request on an item page so I can start the recovery process.
 6. **Confirmation email**